EvitaKnits/Cashflow-Companion/wireframes.md

 You are [35%] of the way through the month.

-Here is your spend for each category:
+Here is your spend for each budget:

 Food - £37.50 / £400 - 9.38% spent - UNDER budget<br>
 Utilities - £200 / £450 - 44.44% spent - OVER budget<br>